-Higher Level students will cover the core topic with an addition of the following three extension topics: Abstract data structures, Resource management and Control.
+Higher Level students will cover the core topics with the addition of the following three extension topics: Abstract data structures, Resource management and Control.
 There is also an additional case study, unique each year, that will be covered by Higher Level students.